rojinakashefi/Trustworthy-ML/README.md

-This Repository is a Tutorial of Adversarial ML.
+This Repository is about Adversarial and Robustness in Machine Learning.

 - Slides my me